anharmonic/anharmonic.github.io/getting-started.md

 Calculation of D3 matrices, force constants, linewidth and thermal conductivity (both in single-mode approximation and exact).

 #### MgO
-Calculation of D3 matrices and three-body force constants.
+Calculation of D3 matrices and three-body force constants, spectral function at Γ at analysis of the final states contributing to the spectral weight at Γ at a specific energy.

 ______
 More examples about the other codes and different use cases: